2020 Keynote Speakers

 Pamela Grace, RN, PhD, FAAN is an Associate Professor of Nursing and Ethics at the William F. Connell School of Nursing Boston College.
 She is an experienced critical care and advance practice nurse and educator.
 Her PhD is in Philosophy (1998) with a concentration in medical ethics.
 In academic year 2001/2002 she completed an Ethics Research Fellowship at Harvard School of Social Medicine and in 2003 was awarded a Fulbright Research/Lecturer Scholarship to Denmark.
 She has written and presented extensively on nursing philosophy, nursing ethics and healthcare ethics.
 Her award-winning book, Nursing Ethics and Professional Responsibility in Advanced Practice (2018) is now in its third edition and is used internationally as a guide to ethics in advanced practice settings.
 Along with colleagues, she developed the Clinical Ethics Residency for Nurses a curriculum to develop nurse confidence in their ethical decision-making.
 Her ongoing scholarship and education endeavors are focused on facilitating nurses' and healthcare providers capacity to work toward meeting professional goals of individual and societal good.

 Ana S. Iltis, PhD is the Director of the Center for Bioethics, Health and Society, Professor of Philosophy, and Carlson Professor of University Studies at Wake Forest University.
 She also holds an appointment in the department of Social Sciences and Health Policy at Wake Forest School of Medicine and is a Non-Resident Scholar in the Center for Health and Biosciences in the Baker Institute for Public Policy at Rice University.
-She is President-Elect of the American Society for Bioethics and Humanities, and will serve a two-year term as President beginning in October 2019.
+She is President of the American Society for Bioethics and Humanities.

 Dr. Iltis' work focuses primarily on the ethical conduct of human research, including research involving children, first-in-human studies, mental health research, informed consent, and risk in research decision making.
 Much of her current work is at the intersection of organ transplantation and research.
 She has published widely in bioethics, serves on several National Institutes of Health data safety monitoring boards, and holds a wide range of editorial positions, including: Co-Editor of the Annals of Bioethics book series (Routledge), Senior Associate Editor of The Journal of Medicine and Philosophy (Oxford University Press), and Co-Editor of Narrative Inquiry in Bioethics (Johns Hopkins University Press).